gitlabhq/gitlabhq/doc/workflow/gitlab_flow.md

 ![Voting slider in GitLab]() It is common to voice approval or disapproval by using +1 or -1 emoticons.
 In GitLab the +1 and -1 are aggregated and shown at the top of the merge request.
-As a rule of thumb anything doesn't have two times more +1's than -1's is suspect and should not be merged yet.
+As a rule of thumb anything that doesn't have two times more +1's than -1's is suspect and should not be merged yet.

 # Pushing and removing branches

 ![Remove checkbox for branch in merge requests]() We recommend that people push their feature branches frequently, even when they are not ready for review yet.
 By doing this you prevent team members from accidentally starting to work on the same issue.
 Of course this situation should already be prevented by assigning someone to the issue in the issue tracking software.
-But sometimes one of the two parties forgets to assign someone in the issue tracking software.
+However sometimes one of the two parties forgets to assign someone in the issue tracking software.
 After a branch is merged it should be removed from the source control software.
 In GitLab and similar systems this is an option when merging.
 This ensures that the branch overview in the repository management software shows only work in progress.